 This is typically what a bubble looks like:

 NVDA is without a doubt in a parabolic bubble.
 In a recent Short Seller’s Journal I explained in detail why NVDA’s fundamentals might justify a price closer $30 and provided ideas for shorting NVDA.
 Short-selling is the market’s method of introducing accountability and price discovery into the valuing assets.
 The problem with Bitcoin is that it can’t be borrowed and shorted.
 There’s no mechanism to impose express a bearish view of Bitcoin’s fundamental value.
+People can, however, freely trade it on sites like Zipmex and other platforms, and it is easier to get a hold of than gold.

 All the pro/con-Bitcoin noise aside, without question the Bitcoin chart reflects “bubble-mania.”
 Not everyone is “all-in” yet.
 As with all manias, it will probably become even more manic before someone whispers “fire” and the move toward the exits quickly goes from a brisk walk to a stampede.